symonk/pydocs/docs/source/regular_expressions.rst

     .. list-table:: Simple Matcher
         :header-rows: 1

+        * - Pattern
+          - Subject String
-        * - Pattern, Subject String, Expected Match
+          - Expected Match
         * - example
           - This is a trivial example
           - This is a trivial **example**